-Having the right balance of TNF in your body is important.
-If you’re healthy, your body naturally takes care of this balance: It blocks any extra TNF you might have.
-That doesn’t always happen in diseases like RA, so you end up with too much TNF in your blood.
+Having the right amount of tumor necrosis factor in your body is important.
+If you're healthy, your body naturally takes care of this: It blocks any extra TNF you might have.
+That doesn't always happen in diseases like RA, so you end up with too much TNF in your blood.
 That leads to inflammation and painful symptoms.

-Fortunately, there are drugs that block excess TNF.
-They’re part of a group called biologics, and you might hear your doctor call them one of these names:
+Fortunately, there are drugs that block excess tumor necrosis factor.
+They're part of a group called biologics, and you might hear your doctor call them one of these names: